- A conservative estimate says that the construction industry is responsible for more than 30% of natural-resource extraction in the world.

 Evaluating the Impact of Sustainable Business Practices

 Implementing sustainable business practices starts with considering a builder’s true scope of responsibility.
 “Historically, when we think about science-based targets to make any business more sustainable, it’s thinking about, ‘What’s our footprint?
 What is our impact, positive or negative?
-And how do we manage that based on our share of the market, our share of the contributions to carbon emissions?’” says Autodesk AEC Sustainability Strategy Manager Michael Floyd.
+And how do we manage that based on our share of the market, our share of the contributions to carbon emissions?’” says Michael Floyd, senior specialist of Worldwide Sustainability Solutions at Amazon Web Services.
 “But a different question would be, ‘What is the biggest positive impact we can have based on what we control?’”

 When measuring their carbon footprint, for example, construction companies have been conditioned to focus on their own operations.
 But general contractors can often make their biggest carbon impact through procurement choices, according to Floyd.
 “It’s something the sector has really woken up to in recent years,” he says.
 “For example, general contractors often measure how much diesel fuel gets burned on the jobsite—and that’s important.
 But given the urgency of climate change, realizing they can reduce a project’s embodied carbon so much more simply by choosing better materials?
 It just changes the paradigm, especially when those lower-carbon options cost about the same as the alternative.”

 Sustainable construction methods span a lot of Ps: products, practices, processes, and policies.
 Sustainable construction methods begin in a project’s design phase and carry through to operation.
 Here are six such methods and how they’re integrated into the construction phase.